Skip to content

 Which BTC variant is suitable for Moray?

-The BTC Partial III is sufficient for Moray if only Circuito III is planned.
+The BTC Partial III is sufficient for Moray if only Circuit III is planned.
 The BTC Integral is suitable if several circuits and museums are planned within a period of up to ten days.

 What are the opening hours for Moray?